monghaii/etsy-warehouse-mgmt/documentation/INITIAL_PLANNING_PRD.md

 ## 4.5 Design Generation & VA Workflow

-### Feature: Daily Canva Link Generation per Product
+### Feature: Persistent Canva Template per Product

-**User Story:** As a VA, I want one Canva link per product per day so I can efficiently create all designs for that product size in one file.
+**User Story:** As a VA, I want one persistent Canva template per product where I can create designs for all orders of that product type, then export and upload individual designs to specific order items.

 **Product Definition:**

-A "product" is defined by its **SIZE/DIMENSIONS**, not by custom design content:
+A "product" is defined by its **SIZE/DIMENSIONS and SKU**:

-- Example: "10x10 blanket" is ONE product
+- Example: "10x10 blanket" (SKU: BLKT-001) has ONE persistent Canva template
-- Example: "20x20 blanket" is a DIFFERENT product
+- Example: "20x20 blanket" (SKU: BLKT-002) has a DIFFERENT Canva template
-- Example: "30x40 pillow" is a DIFFERENT product
+- Example: "30x40 pillow" (SKU: PLLOW-001) has its OWN Canva template
 - Each product has a specific physical dimension (e.g., 10x10 inches)

-**Daily Canva File Structure:**
+**Canva Template Structure:**

-- **One Canva file per product per day**
+- **One persistent Canva template per product/SKU** (link configured in product settings)
-- Each Canva file contains ALL orders for that product size on that day
+- Designer works in this single template file for all orders of that product type
-- Each order becomes a separate page within the Canva file
-- Example: If 15 customers order 10x10 blankets today, they all go in ONE Canva file with 15 pages
+- Designer creates design pages as needed within the template
+- Designer exports individual pages/designs as images
+- Designer uploads the exported design directly to the specific order item
+- No automatic Canva file generation - fully manual designer workflow

 **Requirements:**

-- Automated daily job (runs at midnight) to generate Canva files
-- Group orders by product (size/dimensions) for the current day
-- Create one Canva file per product via Canva API
+- **Product Configuration:**

+  - Add Canva template URL field to product settings (`canva_template_id` already exists)
-- Each order = one page in the Canva file
+  - Each product/SKU has one persistent Canva template link
-- Pre-populate each page with customer's custom text/images
-- Generate shareable Canva edit link
-- Store Canva link in `product_design_groups` table
-- VA dashboard showing:
+  - Template is manually created and managed by designer

+- **Design Queue Dashboard:**

+  - List all orders with status `ready_for_design`
-  - List of products needing design (grouped by size)
+  - Group/filter by product/SKU
-  - Canva link for each product
+  - Show Canva template link for each product
-  - Number of orders (pages) in each file
-  - Checkbox to mark product as complete
-- Marking complete updates all orders for that product to `design_complete`
+  - Display order details (customer name, order #, personalization text/images)
+  - Ability to view customer-submitted assets inline

+- **Design Upload Interface:**

+  - Designer clicks "Upload Design" button on an order item
+  - File upload field (accepts PNG, JPG, PDF)
+  - Preview uploaded design
+  - Associate design file with specific order item (per transaction_id for multi-item orders)
+  - Store uploaded design in Supabase Storage
+  - Automatically update order status to `design_complete` when all items have designs

+- **Manual Workflow:**
+  1. Designer views orders in design queue
+  2. Designer opens relevant Canva template (one per product)
+  3. Designer creates design pages in Canva for multiple orders
+  4. Designer exports individual pages from Canva as images
+  5. Designer uploads exported designs to corresponding order items in the app
+  6. Order automatically advances to `design_complete`

 **Technical Notes:**

-- Canva API: Create multi-page design from template
-- One page per order within the product's Canva file
-- Store Canva design_id and edit_url in database
+- No Canva API integration needed
-- Link orders to their product's Canva file
+- No automated Canva file generation
-- **Cron job at 00:00 Pacific Time (America/Los_Angeles timezone)**
-- Handle API failures gracefully
+- No cron jobs for design workflow
+- Simple file upload and storage system
+- Designer has full control over workflow timing

 **Database Fields Needed:**

-- Product template mapping
+- `product_templates.canva_template_id` (already exists) - stores Canva template URL
-- Canva design_id and edit_url
-- Design completion status
-- VA assignment (future: track which VA worked on it)
+- `orders.design_files` (JSONB) - stores uploaded design file metadata per item
+- Or new `order_designs` table linking order items to design files

 ---